 What Is Actual Malice: Defamation Law Definitions

-What is actual malice?
+What is actual malice, you ask?
 Let’s get to it.

 Black’s Law Dictionary defines actual malice:

-What does it all mean in plain English?
+What does that formal definition of actual malice mean in plain English?

-If I were talking to middle school students, I’d probably go with something like this:
+If I were talking to elementary school students, I’d probably go with something like this:

 What Is Actual Malice?
 Hypothetical Actual Malice Lawsuits